 Laura Adkin:

 It informs my writing as well as my directing.
-And as a writer, what I can do is I trust actors.
-I know that they will do what’s needed to be done so I don’t have to over-write a scene.
-So I don’t have to write massive exposition or tell them what to do on a certain thing.
+And as a writer, what I can do is trust actors.
+I know that they will do what needs to be done so I don’t have to overwrite a scene.
+So I don’t have to write massive exposition or tell them what to do about a certain thing.
 I’m going to trust that they’re going to take this thing and they’re going to do something bigger and better with it.

 I personally don’t create backstories for characters because what they are going to create is so much more interesting.
 I’m going to give them enough information so that they know where their character is now.
 Then they can go back and create something.
 I don’t need to know about it.
 It’s weird for me to be like, so when you were three years old, this thing happened.
 So it definitely informs my writing in that way.